1978 – Present

 Since the demise of Fine Young Cannibals, Gift’s solo career has been sporadic but nonetheless interesting.
 His first solo appearance was on the soundtrack to the movie Beautiful Girls (with a commendable cover of “That’s How Strong My Love Is”) but it would take until 2002 before a solo (self titled) album finally appeared.
 It was not commercially successful, which seems a shame as the material is, on the whole, strong.
 It remains Gift’s only solo album to date (though work on a follow up has been rumoured in recent years).

-He has since appeared live from time to time, most notably a homecoming gig at The Welly in 2016.
+He has since appeared live from time to time, most notably a homecoming gig at The Welly in 2016 and again in 2017.
 He also continues to appear on occasion with Jools Holland’s Rhythm And Blues Orchestra, both on television (he sang with the band on the 2012 New Year’s Eve show) and on tour.

 She Drives Me Crazy (Rewix) (Promo Only 12″) – MCA, 2001